Trump tempers officials’ grave assessments with optimism

 “This is going to be our Pearl Harbor moment, our 9/11 moment, only it’s not going to be localized,” said Adams, the nation’s top doctor.
 “It’s going to be happening all over the country.
 And I want America to understand that.”

-The number of people infected in the U.S. has exceeded 300,000, with the death toll climbing past 9,000.
-Nearly 4,200 of those deaths are in the state of New York, but a glimmer of hope there came on Sunday when Democratic Gov. Andrew Cuomo said his state registered a small dip in new fatalities over a 24-hour period.
+The number of people infected in the U.S. has exceeded 337,000, with the death toll climbing past 9,600.
+More than 4,100 of those deaths are in the state of New York, but a glimmer of hope there came on Sunday when Democratic Gov. Andrew Cuomo said his state registered a small dipin new fatalities over a 24-hour period.
 Still, Louisiana Gov. John Bel Edwards said his state may run out of ventilators by week’s end.

 Biden has all but clinched his party’s presidential nomination and held an online town hall from his home in Delaware at the same time Trump was addressing reporters.
 His tone was far less confrontational than Trump, who clashed with reporters and criticized Democratic Illinois Gov. J.B.
 Pritzker as being demanding and complaining while having “not performed well.”